SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 	will create a continuous range of -35 to 1 in the simulator specific setup file, where -35 equals the display value -3.5 and 1 equals the display value 0.1.

+  - **EnumerationHandler(baseValue, increment, value1, value2, ...)**

+    Using this handler, you can define a set of discrete values, which will then be mapped to a value in the underlying simulator specific setup file. *baseValue* will be used as the anchor, which corresponds to the first *value1* and *increment* specify the change of the underlying value for each step in supplied list of discrete values.

+	Example:

+		Electronics.MGUK.Delivery=EnumerationHandler(0, 1, No Deploy, Build, Low, Balanced, High, Attack)

+	defines six discrete values. *No Deploy* will be mapped to **0** and *Attack* will be mapped to **5**.

 The sections "[Setup.Settings.Units.DE]" and "[Setup.Settings.Units.EN]" and so on allow you to supply language specific unit labels for all the settings.
 If an entry is missing for a given setting, the label will be "Clicks" (or a corresponding translation).

 #### Defining car specific setup settings